Making The Most of Our Mountain

 Timber Lakes has 23 common areas, ranging in size from one to forty acres.
 In 2011 the TLPOA Board authorized the formation of a committee (made up of owners) to create a Master Plan for the common areas of Timber Lakes, which was approved in August 2011.
-Click on the link at the bottom of the page to view the plan.
+Click here to view the 2011 Master Plan.

 - Prioritize common areas based on their “develop-ability.”